 Collier on Bankruptcy

-Discounts may be available to LexisNexis customers that subscribe to both online research and print products.
-If you are not currently an online research subscriber, call 1-800-833-9844 for details.
+For pricing and more information on this title, call us at 1-877-394-8826.
+Discounts may be available to customers that subscribe to both online research and print products.
 The preeminent bankruptcy law treatise provides authoritative analysis of all provisions of the Bankruptcy Code (title 11 U.S.C.) and the Bankruptcy Rules, with a comprehensive collection of commercial and consumer bankruptcy forms.
 The one resource every bankruptcy practitioner needs.

 - Print Book